sphinx-doc/sphinx/doc/usage/configuration.rst

       On the other hand one can use ``colorrows`` class for individual tables with no extra package (as Sphinx since 5.2.0 always loads colortbl_).

-      When using both ``'booktabs'`` and ``'colorrows'`` there is a small white gap between the bottom row and the bottom rule, and between the first body row and the (mid or top) rule above it.
-It is possible to extend the background colouring to touch the rules, via some extra LaTeX coding.
-This may be added to Sphinx in case of feature request, but this whitespace is considered currently a quality rather than a defect.

    .. _booktabs: https://ctan.org/pkg/booktabs
    .. _colortbl: https://ctan.org/pkg/colortbl
    .. _xcolor: https://ctan.org/pkg/xcolor